muratk5n/thirdwave/en/README.md

 less uncorrelated graph in my life, on an issue whose claims are so big..

-They constantly use Japan as an example in this space, 'population collapse' yet Japan is doing fine.
+They constantly use Japan as an example in this space, 'population collapse', yet Japan is doing fine.

 I repeat the argument I used last time - how many people does it take to invent a f-ing Walkman?